bluesky/ophyd-async/docs/explanations/decisions/0008-procedural-vs-declarative-devices.md

 ## Decision

 We decided that the declarative approach is to be preferred until we need to write formatted strings.
 At that point we should drop to an `__init__` method and a for loop.
+This is not a step towards only supporting the declarative approach and there are no plans to drop the procedural approach.

 ## Consequences